 Hooke Park in Dorset is a fascinating place to walk and a must-see for visitors to West Dorset.
 If you are lucky enough to visit in April then the woodland is filled with bluebells that cover the woodland floor.

 It is just a few miles from our shepherd’s huts at Dorset Forest Garden.
 It combines ancient bluebell woodland (tracing its roots back to the middle ages), with cutting edge architecture.

-Access is easy, with a public right of way through the forest and a network of paths – all passing incredible architectural structures created by students studying at the Architectural Association’s school within the woods.
+Access is easy, with a public right of way through the woods.
+The network of paths pass incredible organic shaped architectural structures created by students studying at the Architectural Association’s school within the woods.
 It is a truly uplifting place to visit.